B2B SEO Strategy: A Pipeline-First Guide for 2026

 -

 Credibility Layer.
 This is the layer almost everyone skips.
-Original research, data studies, expert roundups, and thought leadership that earns backlinks and, just as importantly, gets your brand cited in AI-generated answers.
-Only 3% of B2B content generates external links from multiple websites, according to Backlinko’s analysis of 912 million blog posts.
-The companies that produce that 3% dominate their categories.
+Original research, data studies, expert roundups, and thought leadership that earns backlinks and - critically - gets your brand cited in AI-generated answers.
+Over 90% of B2B content pieces have zero external backlinks, according to industry analysis.
+The companies that produce the fraction that earns links dominate their categories.
 This layer is what makes the other layers work.

 -